AP-HLine-3D/HLine3D/README.md

 Jamison Adcock wrote the initial Java Software to Process

-AirSpy SDR# Studio & Daniel Kaminski IF_Avg *.txt files by
+AirSpy SDR# Studio & Daniel Kaminski IF_Avg *.txt files which  incorporated the Matlab Code I developed :

-Correcting the Spectra for Background Drift ,  and incorporated the Matlab Code I developed :
+Correcting the Spectra for Background Drift ,

 Normalizing the Spectra to Cold Sky,